 Eating a morning meal is a healthy habit if you’re watching your weight.
-Research shows that regular breakfast eaters have a tendency to be leaner and dieters are more successful at losing weight, and keeping it off, when they eat breakfast.
-What’s more, people who typically eat breakfast also get more fiber, calcium, vitamins A and C, riboflavin, zinc and iron—and less fat and dietary cholesterol.
-Perhaps this is because they frequently eat cereal, which is full with vitamins and minerals, and fruit, which is naturally nutrient-rich.
+Research shows that regular breakfast eaters have a tendency to be leaner and dieters are more successful at losing weight, and keeping it off when they eat breakfast.
+What’s more, people who typically eat breakfast also get more fiber, calcium, vitamins A and C, riboflavin, zinc, and iron—and less fat and dietary cholesterol.
+Perhaps this is because they frequently eat cereal, which is full of vitamins and minerals, and fruit, which is naturally nutrient-rich.

 The main reason to eat yogurt: the protein in it may provide for you an extra edge if you’re looking to get leaner.
 When researchers sustained two groups of mice a high-fat eating regimen for 11 weeks, the mice that got water spiked with whey protein packed on 42 percent less weight and nearly a third less muscle to fat quotients than the mice who just drank plain water, despite the fact that they ate generally the same number of calories.
 The whey eaters gained upto 7 percent in muscle mass – that’s an increase in your weight as well.Decrease your calorie intake with regular consumption of plain yogurt.

 Peanuts were also among the top 5 foods that Harvard researchers said promote weight loss.
 People love to add a tablespoon or two of peanut butter onto whole grain toast, but you could also add peanuts to your oatmeal.

 Eggs provide protein, which is great for dieters.
 Compared to carbohydrates and fat, protein keeps you satisfied longer.
 Also, during one particular research, dieters who regularly had eggs for breakfast did not feel hungry for a longer time and lost almost twice as much weight as the bagel eaters.